justdaj/journal/README.md

 ## No warranty

 Please note that this was always designed to be a personal project to help me learn PHP.
 If you decide to self-host a copy of *Journal* it comes with no warranty whatsoever and I can't be held liable for any issues as a result of using this software.

+## Thanks

+Finally, I'd like to thank [Martijn van der Ven](https://vanderven.se/martijn/) for reporting some critical security bug that I was able to fix.